oceanm42/termdle/README.md

 - Interactive gameplay in the terminal.
 - Randomly selects a word from a provided word list.
-- Keeps track of previous guesses.
 - Visual feedback on correct and incorrect guesses.
-- Supports resetting the game and quitting at any time.

 ## Usage